rfo909/CFT/doc/Reference.md

 instance.
 Even if two CFT sessions try to create the daemon at the same time, only one will succeed, because the port number can only be used by a single process.

-The locks also handle multiple threads on a singe CFT instance / session, which are initiated in two ways:
+The locks also handle multiple threads on a single CFT instance / session, which are initiated in two ways:

 ```